wilmoore/sprout-commonjs-lib/root/contributing.md

     git clone https://github.com/wilmoore/sprout-commonjs-lib.git
     cd sprout-commonjs-lib
     npm install
-    npm test
+    npm run dev

 ## Tests

 If you are adding a new feature, please include tests.
 The test suite for this project uses [tape](https://github.com/substack/tape).
 To run the test suite, type `npm test`.
-You may also run the development watcher which uses [nodemon](http://nodemon.io) to watch for file changes; upon which, it will re-run the test suite.
+You may also run the development watcher (`npm run dev`) which uses [nodemon](http://nodemon.io) to re-run the test suite when files are modified.

 ## Style

-To keep a consistant coding style in the project, we're using [JavaScript Standard Style](https://github.com/feross/standard).
+To keep a consistent coding style in the project, we're using [JavaScript Standard Style](https://github.com/feross/standard).

 ## Commits